Values and History of Delta Chi

 Monroe Marsh Sweetland (who was also a member of Delta Tau Delta from Cornell) claimed the idea was his alone; Myron McKee Crandall claimed the fraternity was started in his and Frank Edward Thomas’ apartment at 126 E. Seneca Street; Stillman remembered being approached by “one of the boys” after the class election but couldn’t remember who.

-In any case, there were meetings held in Crandall’s apartment as well as in Sweetland’s law office on Wilgus Street.
+In any case, there were meetings held in Crandall’s apartment as well as in Sweetland’s law office on the second floor of the Wilgus Block at the southwest corner of State and Tioga street.
 It is not clear how these two groups came together, or even in which month, though there seems to have been some individuals who had attended both groups.
 Crandall did remember approaching Sweetland about the concept of the new fraternity and how excited he was, and how he had joined right in.
 Sweetland said he always had considered the founding of Delta Chi to date back to when he had unfolded the whole idea to Crandall.

 While the class officer elections and the Law School Editorship incidents may have provided the initial incentives for organization, it soon became clear that those involved were looking for much more.
 Realizing a common desire for fellowship and intellectual association, they sought to enrich their college experiences by creating among themselves a common bond; a bond that would materially assist each in the acquisition of a sound education; a bond that would provide each enduring value.
 As with any important commitment, there must be time for contemplation and planning.